Freestyle

 Requirements

 Skaters are required to have passed Basic 6 or Adult 4 in order to participate in Freestyle skating sessions.
-Skaters who have taken Kinesiology 104 are considered to have passed Adult 3, therefore, it is required for these participants to enroll and pass Adult 4 before being allowed to register for Freestyle.
+Skaters who have taken HK 104 are considered to have passed Adult 3, therefore, it is required for these participants to enroll and pass Adult 4 before being allowed to register for Freestyle.

 Sessions, Schedule, and Fees

-Members | Non-members |
+| Members | Non-members |

-$7/session | $10/session |
+| $7/session | $10/session |

 Session fees are paid to the Ice Arena by the coach.

-Freestyle skating requires flexibility and a free range of movement.
-Therefore, we recommend the skaters wear either sweat pants, stretchy work out pants, or skating tights and a skating dress.
+- Freestyle skating requires flexibility and a free range of movement.
+Therefore, we recommend the skaters wear either sweat pants, stretchy workout pants, or skating tights and a skating dress.
 Jeans and other restricting pants are not recommended.

 - What type of skating do you need the skates for (recreational, competitive, ice dancing, etc.)?